-The life skills components of the basic training provide participants with a platform for personal growth and progress up the ranks of the programme.
-Many participants have become managers in the programme and others have been employed in permanent jobs outside of Working on Fire
+The life skills components of the basic training provide participants with a platform for personal growth in order to potentially progress up the ranks of the Programme.
+Many participants have become managers in the Programme and others have been employed in permanent positions outside of Working on Fire.

 After passing stringent fitness tests, recruits are put through rigorous training based on national and international standards, which equip them to work as wildfire firefighters.
 They are deployed in “hotshot” crews of 25 under supervision of crew leaders at bases near fire prone areas across South Africa.

 The WOF Programme is founded on a high level of training in basic fire fighting skills, life skills training and various specialist training for all firefighters.
 These opportunities are in place so that throughout their time in the programme, firefighters can improve their skills.

 Further Formal Training

 The Scholarship Fund aims to provide resources to participants to pursue further formal training, which will improve their skills, knowledge and employability.